kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 {{% alpha-status
   feedbacklink="https://github.com/kubeflow/kubeflow/issues" %}}

-This document outlines the steps that you can take to get your local installation of Kubeflow running on top of Microk8s, a small enterprise Kubernetes cluster.
-Microk8s requires Linux; if you are not on a Linux system, you can use Multipass to create a Linux VM (virtual machine) on your native hypervisor.

 ## Introduction

-If you already have Ubuntu or Linux that supports [snaps](https://snapcraft.io/), you can easily install Kubernetes using [Microk8s](https://microk8s.io/).
-You can jump to the **Install Kubeflow using Microk8s** section below.

-If you don't have a Linux system already, or you would like to confine your Kubeflow to a disposable machine, then [Create a VM with Multipass](https://multipass.run/) first and then follow the instructions below.
-That will get you an Ubuntu machine that can be used to install Kubernetes and Kubeflow.
+This guide describes how to deploy Kubeflow using [Microk8s](https://microk8s.io/) - a small enterprise Kubernetes cluster.
+Microk8s is now available on Windows, macOS and any Linux distribution that supports `snaps`.
+You can download it on the [Microk8s](https://microk8s.io/) website.

+Alternatively, to deploy Kubeflow within a displosable Linux virtual machine, you can install Microk8s on a Linux appliance using [Multipass](https://multipass.run/) on Windows or macOS.

 ## Install Kubeflow using Microk8s